iq-motion-control/iq-module-communication-doc/docs/clients/power_safety.rst

 ~~~~~~~

 To use Power Safety in Arduino, ensure iq_module_communication.hpp is included.
 This allows the creation
 of a PowerSafetyClient object.
-See Table 9 for available messages.
+See the Message Table below for available messages.
 All message objects use the Short Name
 with a trailing underscore.
 All messages use the standard Get/Set/Save functions.

 A minimal working example for the PowerSafetyClient is: